michaeljfriedman/economy-simulator/README.md

 value is used.

 - **Duration**: the duration of the period, in days
-- **Stimulus for people**: the fraction of each person's monthly income that's granted to them as "stimulus" for this period.
+- **Stimulus/tax for people**: the fraction of each person's monthly income that's granted to them as "stimulus" for this period.
 In the first period, this is the amount of money people will start the simulation with (e.g. 1 month's income), and in later periods, this can simulate stimulus checks.
+You can also set a negative value, which would take money away from people, simulating a tax.
-- **Stimulus for companies**: analogous number for companies, as a fraction of their monthly expenses.
+- **Stimulus/tax for companies**: analogous number for companies, as a fraction of their monthly expenses.
 - **Unemployment benefit**: a stimulus that's granted each month, only to *unemployed* people.
 Also specified as a fraction of monthly income.